Alector Reports Inducement Grants as permitted by the Nasdaq Listing Rules

-SOUTH SAN FRANCISCO, Calif., Jan.
-03, 2022 (GLOBE NEWSWIRE) -- Alector, Inc. ALEC, a clinical-stage biotechnology company pioneering immuno-neurology, today announced that the compensation committee of Alector's board of directors granted Sara Kenkare-Mitra, Ph.D., the company's newly-hired President and Head of Research and Development an inducement equity grant on January 3, 2022, consisting of inducement stock options to purchase an aggregate of 300,000 shares of the company's common stock, inducement restricted stock units, or RSUs, covering an aggregate of 59,000 shares of the company's common stock, and inducement performance stock units, or PSUs, covering an aggregate of 59,000 shares of the company's common stock.
-These inducement stock options, inducement RSUs, and inducement PSUs are subject to the terms of Alector's 2022 Inducement Equity Incentive Plan and related forms of agreements and were granted as inducements material to new employees entering into employment with Alector in accordance with Nasdaq Listing Rule 5635(c)(4).
+SOUTH SAN FRANCISCO, Calif., May 27, 2022 (GLOBE NEWSWIRE) -- Alector, Inc. ALEC, a clinical-stage biotechnology company pioneering immuno-neurology, today announced that the compensation committee of Alector's board of directors granted Gary Romano, M.D., Ph.D., the company's newly-hired Chief Medical Officer, an inducement equity grant on May 27, 2022, consisting of inducement stock options to purchase an aggregate of 369,000 shares of the company's common stock and inducement restricted stock units, or RSUs, covering an aggregate of 92,250 shares of the company's common stock.
+These inducement stock options and inducement RSUs are subject to the terms of Alector's 2022 Inducement Equity Incentive Plan and related forms of agreements and were granted as inducements material to new employees entering into employment with Alector in accordance with Nasdaq Listing Rule 5635(c)(4).

-The stock options have an exercise price of $20.78 per share, which is equal to the closing price of Alector's common stock on the grant date.
-The inducement stock options vest over four years, the inducement RSUs vest over three years, and the inducement PSUs have stock price thresholds at $30 per share and $40 per share within four years.
-The stock price thresholds for the PSUs will be split with 25% of PSUs having a $30 per share threshold and 75% of PSUs having a $40 per share threshold.
+The stock options have an exercise price of $9.20 per share, which is equal to the closing price of Alector's common stock on the grant date.
+The inducement stock options vest monthly over 48 months in equal monthly amounts and the inducement RSUs vest quarterly over three years, commencing on September 1, 2022, in equal amounts, in each case subject to Dr. Romano's continued employment with the company.

 About Alector